 Like its predecessor, the renamed, revised and refined Tracer 900 GT has quickly established itself as a staff favorite.
 We just can’t get enough of its rowdy triple, and it manages to be practical without being boring and sophisticated without being complicated—an all-purpose, high-performance bike that fits nearly any budget.

-(KEEP SCROLLING FOR COMPLETE SPECS AND MORE PHOTOS)
+(KEEP SCROLLING FOR COMPLETE SPECS, MORE PHOTOS & VIDEO)

 2019 Yamaha Tracer 900 GT Specs

 Fuel Delivery: EFI w/ Y-CCT & 41mm throttle bodies x 3